athena-labz/athena/README.md

 ## Membership Rewards, Protocol Implementation

-Period: 3 months;
+Period: 3 months

-TxNind: Transaction no. over the period of the specific member;
+TxNind: Transaction no. over the period of the specific member

 TxN : Total platform transactions no. over the period

 CASind: individual CAS (range : 1 - 100)

 StDSET: accumulated transaction value as service provider or client over the period 3 months

 fmDSET : set minimum amount of StDSET to get higher reward (freely set by each member)

 AcJ: no. of calls  as judge over the period

 Mrew: Membership  reward per period in DSET

 If StDSET >= fm DSET then